-- ✓ Salary, bonuses, prizes, and awards. - ✓ Taxable fringe benefits (including cost of employer-provided group term life insurance coverage that exceeds \$50,000). - ✓ The value of the personal use of an employer-provided car.
+- Salary, bonuses, prizes, and awards. - Taxable fringe benefits (including cost of employer-provided group term life insurance coverage that exceeds \$50,000).

-- ✓ Most Christmas, birthday, anniversary, retirement, and other special occasion gifts (including "love" gifts) paid by the church. - ✓ Business expense reimbursements paid under a nonaccountable plan (one that does not require substantiation of business expenses within a reasonable time or does not require excess reimbursements to be returned to the church or reimburses expenses out of salary reductions).
-Also note that such reimbursements are subject to income tax and Social Security withholding if paid to non minister employees. - Generally, payments made under an accountable plan are excluded from the employee's gross income and are not reported on Form W-2.
-However, if you pay a per diem or mileage allowance and the amount paid for substantiated miles or days traveled exceeds the amount treated as substantiated under IRS rules, you must report as wages on Form W-2 the amount in excess of the amount treated as substantiated.
-The excess amount is subject to income tax withholding and Social Security and Medicare taxes (or railroad retirement taxes, if applicable).
-Report the amount treated as substantiated (that is, the nontaxable portion) in box 12 using code L. - Moving expenses and expense reimbursements (except for reimbursements of the travel expenses of members of the US armed forces on active duty). - ✓ Any portion of a minister's self-employment taxes paid by the church. - ✓ Amounts includible in income under a nonqualified deferred compensation plan because of section 409A. - ✓ Designated Roth contributions made under a section 403(b) salary reduction agreement. - Church reimbursements of a spouse's travel expenses incurred while accompanying a minister on a business trip represent income to the minister unless the spouse's presence serves a legitimate and necessary business purpose and the spouse's expenses are reimbursed by the church under an accountable plan. - Churches that make a "below-market loan" to a minister of at least \$10,000 create taxable income to the minister (some exceptions apply).
-A below-market loan is a
+- Costs associated with life insurance not offered through a group term life insurance benefit plan and that is not considered as key man life insurance. - The value of the personal use of an employer-provided car. - Most Christmas, birthday, anniversary, retirement, and other special occasion gifts (including "love" gifts) paid by the church.
+Tax-free gifts may not be provided to an employee by an employer other than of a token value. - Business expense reimbursements paid under a nonaccountable plan (one that does not require substantiation of business expenses within a reasonable time or does not require excess reimbursements to be returned to the church or reimburses expenses out of salary reductions).
+Also note that such reimbursements are subject to income tax and Social Security withholding if paid to non-minister employees. - Excess reimbursements paid through an accountable plan are included in an employee's gross income and are reported on Form W-2.
+This may include a per diem or mileage allowance paid in excess of the approved amounts published by the IRS.
+Report the amount treated as substantiated (that is, the nontaxable portion) in box 12 using code L. - Moving expenses and expense reimbursements (except for reimbursements of the travel expenses of members of the US armed forces on active duty). - Any portion of a minister's self-employment taxes paid by the church. - Amounts includible in income under a nonqualified deferred compensation plan because of section 409A. - Designated Roth contributions made under a section 403(b) salary reduction agreement. - Church reimbursements of a spouse's travel expenses incurred while accompanying a minister on a business trip represent income to the minister unless the spouse's presence serves a legitimate and necessary business purpose, and the spouse's expenses are reimbursed by the church under an accountable plan. - Churches that make a "below-market loan" to a minister of at least \$10,000 create taxable income to the minister (some exceptions apply).
+A below-market loan is a loan on which no interest is charged, or on which interest is charged at a rate below the applicable federal rate.

-- loan on which no interest is charged, or on which interest is charged at a rate below the applicable federal rate. - ✓ Churches that forgive a minister's debt to the church create taxable income to the minister. - ✓ Severance pay. - ✓ Payment of a minister's personal expenses by the church. - ✓ Employee contributions to a health savings account (HSA) unless contributed through a Section 125 cafeteria plan. - ✓ Employer contributions to an HSA if includable in the income of the employee. - ✓ Employee contributions towards group health insurance premiums unless they are contributed through a Section 125 cafeteria plan.
+- Churches that forgive a minister's debt to the church create taxable income to the minister. - Severance pay. - Payment of a minister's personal expenses by the church. - Employee contributions to a health savings account (HSA) unless contributed through a Section 125 cafeteria plan. - Employer contributions to an HSA if includable in the income of the employee. - Employee contributions towards group health insurance premiums unless they are contributed through a Section 125 cafeteria plan.

 For ministers who report their income taxes as employees, do not report in box 1 the annual fair rental value of a parsonage or any portion of a minister's compensation that was designated (in advance) as a housing allowance by the church.
 Also, some contributions made to certain retirement plans out of an employee's wages are not reported.
-If the nontaxable portion of a housing allowance (the lessor of actual expenses or the FRV plus utilities) is less than the church-designated allowance, it is the minister's responsibility to report the excess housing allowance as additional income on line 1 of his or her Form 1040 (if an employee) or on Schedule C (if self-employed, however, such a status would be rare).
+If the nontaxable portion of a housing allowance (the lessor of actual expenses or the FRV plus utilities) is less than the church-designated allowance, it is the minister's responsibility to report the excess housing allowance as additional income on line 1h of his or her Form 1040 (if an employee) or on Schedule C (if self-employed, however, such a status would be rare).